-As a hospital we can help with diagnosis but we are unable to treat ovarian cancer.
+As previously mentioned, we can help with diagnosis but we are unable to treat ovarian cancer.
 However we can refer you to the appropriate NHS experts to get you the treatment you need.

 Contact us about private gynaecology treatment

-It's easy to find out more about treatment by giving us a call on 01580 363158 or by completing our enquiry form.
+It's easy to find out more about treatment by contacting our Private Patient team via Livechat, by calling 01580 363158 or by completing our enquiry form.